developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/tutorials/index.md

 ## Source Code

 ### Main Activity

-Below is the sourcecode for the main activity of the sample app. <br>
+Below is the sourcecode for the MainActivity.java of the sample app. <br>
 For the `build.gradle` and other resources, visit the [app's project page on github](https://github.com/darryncampbell/DataWedge-Intent-Example-1).